Country Specific – Germany

 Bridges, underpasses and hydrological corrections

 Major bridges have generally been removed from the models, but for many smaller bridges and underpasses additional hydrological corrections that allow water to flow through such structures are necessary.
 SCALGO Live Germany includes a nationwide hydrological correction set based primarily on the Basis-DLM data from BKG.
-Corrections have been generated at intersections between buildings and rivers lines, and river sections marked with the "HDU_X" property, indicating the river is flowing under something.
+Corrections have been generated at river sections marked with "HDU_X=1", indicating the river is flowing under something.
 Each correction thus follows a line in the river network, with end points adjusted to match the elevation model as well as possible.

 The set of corrections is available under the Hydrological Corrections category in the Library.